oscargdd/draft-dbb-netmod-enhanced-acl/draft-dbb-netmod-acl.md

 ~~~~~~~~~~~
 {: #example title="Example Illustrating Sub-optimal Use of the ACL Model with a Prefix List"}

-Such configuration is suboptimal for both:
+Such a configuration is suboptimal for both:
-- Network controllers that need to manipulate large files.
-All or a subset fo this configuration will need to be passed to the undelrying network devices.
+- Network controllers that
+   need to manipulate large files.
+All or a subset for this
+   configuration will need to be passed to the underlying network
+   devices

-- Devices may receive such confirguration and thus will need to maintain it locally.
+- Devices may receive such a confirguration and thus will need to maintain it locally.

-({{example_1}} depicts an example of an optimized strcuture:
+({{example_1}} depicts an example of an optimized structure:

 ~~~~~~~~~~~
 {